Crownles-s/Debroop_phase2/assets/alt1.md

-- First, I can try to overload the system.
+- I can try to overload the system.
 By sending large input and see where it fails.
 I made a python code to input strings of specified length as input and send it.
 - First, I connected to the netcat.
 Since host and port chnages when instance is closed, I kept them as variables.
 ```py
 import socket